Model Synthesis for Zero-Shot Model Attribution: Method

-\textbf{Training the fingerprint extractor.} We build the synthetic data based on CelebA dataset~\cite{liu2015celeba}.
-For each real image in the dataset, the image is firstly randomly cropped to a size of $128\times128$ and fed into a randomly selected model from the synthetic model pool.
-The generated image is then transformed using DFT and the magnitude spectrum is sent to train the fingerprint extractor.
-We use ResNet50 as the backbone of the fingerprint extractor.
-The backbone is followed by a classification head and a projection head.
-The classification head employs a multi-class cross-entropy loss, which guides the classifier to identify the corresponding generator for the input image.
-The projection head is followed by a triplet loss, which encourages generated images from the same generator to be as similar as possible in the feature space while promoting a larger dissimilarity between images from different generators.
+To enhance the model's performance, we combine classification and metric loss to enhance the discrimination of learned fingerprint embedding.
+The classification head employs a multi-class cross-entropy (CE) loss function, which enable the fingerprint extractor to accurately classify the originating synthetic model of each input image.
+The projection head is followed by a triplet loss introduced in~\cite{weinberger2009distance}, which encourages generated images from the same generator to be as similar as possible in the feature space while promoting a larger dissimilarity between images from different generators.

+where $y_k$ is the true label for $k$-th synthetic model. $h_a$, $h_p$, and $h_n$ are the anchor, positive, and negative fingerprint embedding from a triplet set.
+Positive and negative mean the embedding is from the same model with the anchor embedding or not.